lukaslinden/tweetbot-internetspeed/README.md

 # Tweet at your Internetprovider

-You want to auto-tweet your provider if your connection is below the promised speed?
+You want to auto-tweet your provider when your connection is below the promised speed?
 Well here you go!

 ## Disclaimer